mortpanda/okta-siw-hibp-v2/README.md

 `http://localhost:4200`

-- Update the below file with the information from your org,
+- Update the below files with the information from your org,

 `src/app/okta-widget.js`